-The target was increased due to incorporating WUI inspections and repair work into the WMP reporting (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.3.9 for details on Transmission Overhead Patrol Inspections).
+The target was increased due to incorporating WUI inspections and repair work into the WMP reporting.

 2.2.1.19 QA/QC of Distribution Detailed Inspections (WMP.491)

 The 2025 target for Quality Assessment/Quality Control (QA/QC) of distribution detailed inspections was changed from an inspection count to a percentage of issues identified during inspections, therefore a target percent change cannot be calculated.